 The requirements for the master of arts degree are designed to ensure a basic knowledge and the capacity for sustained, independent scholarly study.

-Six one-semester courses are required for the MA degree in addition to research units (units MATH549 and MATH550 or COMP549 and COMP550 ).
-These courses must be at the 500-level and/or chosen with permission of the MA advisor and the department's Graduate Education Committee (GRECO).
+Six one-semester courses are required for the M.A. degree in Mathematics in addition to research units MATH549 and MATH550.
+These courses must be at the 500-level and chosen with permission of the M.A. advisor and the department's Graduate Education Committee (GRECO).

 Progress and Qualifying Exams